What Restaurants Need to Know About New Refrigerant Regulations

 The EPA recommends foodservice businesses choose R290 (also known as hydrocarbon or HC) refrigerant, which is natural, non-toxic, and free of ozone-depleting properties.
 Approved in 2011, HC has a low GWP and is one of the most climate-friendly and cost-effective refrigerants available.
 R290 is also an excellent alternative to hydroflurocarbon (HFC) refrigerants R134a (used in refrigerators) and R404a (used in freezers).
 Using this refrigerant can also reduce overall energy costs by up to 28%.

 HC refrigerants can be produced domestically and, unlike HFCs, are not harmful when exposed to skin or inhaled.
 R290 also has a higher purity level than standard propane.
 Additionally, its lower moisture content ensures it will not damage your refrigeration system and its components.
 Over 1.5 billion HC refrigerators and freezers are used in homes worldwide, and there are also 2 million commercial units in use.

 While there was initially fear that these propane-operated refrigerators could pose an explosion risk, studies show that there is less than a .001% chance of this occurring, even in kitchens that cook with gas.
 In fact, most R290 units contain less propane than common products like lighters, air fresheners, and spray paint.
 R290 systems can also be vented into the atmosphere, which means the refrigerant doesn't need to be recovered.
 Please note that R290 can only be used on new equipment and cannot be retrofitted.
-For more information on R290 and hydrocarbon refrigerants, take a look at this brochure from Beverage-Air.

 What are Flammable Refrigerants?